AnithaPal/AnithaPal.github.io/_portfolio/triplanner.md

 ## Overview
-TripIt is a trip planning application.
+Triplanner is a trip planning application.
 It helps to organize trips by inviting friends to a trip and creating poll questions about where do they want to go and what they want to do in a trip.
 There is also voting facility, that helps to decide based on number of votes.
 After a trip, it also helps to share expenses with friends.
 It calculates each person share based on how much they spent on the trip.

 {:.center}